wp-plugins/events-category/readme.txt

 * <code>eventscategory_the_time($dt_format = '')</code> -- echos the preceding function
 * <code>eventscategory_get_the_location($before = '', $after = '', $adr_format = '')</code> -- if no location is provided, nothing is returned
 * <code>eventscategory_the_location($before = '', $after = '', $adr_format = '')</code> -- echos the preceding function

+The HTML output from these functions is tagged using hCalendar, hCard, geo, and adr microformats.

 The <code>$dt_format</code> (date-time format) is a hybrid version of the format accepted by PHP's date() function: